-When you choose to come to Lifetime Dental, you know that you and your family will receive the highest quality of dental care available today.
+When you choose to come to Lifetime Dental of Gainesville, you know that you and your family will receive the highest quality of dental care available today.
 Dr. Her is highly trained and uses simultaneously time-tested yet also revolutionary equipment and techniques to give you your best smile while maintaining your comfort in the process.
 Our advanced technology facilitates diagnosis, speeds up treatment, and ensures treatment success.
 To learn more about the tools we use, continue reading below.

 Traditional X-rays had to be processed in harsh chemicals for a certain amount of time, potentially delaying treatment and causing harm to the environment.
 Plus, they exposed patients to more radiation than necessary.
 Our digital X-rays capture accurate images and are ready for review practically immediately, allowing Dr. Her to diagnose problems sooner.
 In addition, digital X-rays emit about 90 percent less radiation and are more ecofriendly.